+Section 303 of the Regulations provides that any breach of the rules on the supply of free samples or the solicitation or acceptance of gifts, benefits or hospitality in breach of the Regulations is subject to an unlimited fine and/or where an individual is found guilty of an offence, a period of up to two years' imprisonment.
 In addition, the National Health Service (NHS) has published general Guidelines on Commercial Sponsorship, setting out ethical standards that all healthcare professionals must observe.
 For example, NHS staff and contractors must refuse to accept gifts, benefits, hospitality or sponsorship of any kind that might reasonably be seen to compromise their personal judgment or integrity.
 In addition, gifts, benefits and sponsorships must be declared in a register.

 4.3 Is it possible to give gifts or donations of money to healthcare organisations such as hospitals?
 Is it possible to donate equipment, or to fund the cost of medical or technical services (such as the cost of a nurse, or the cost of laboratory analyses)?
 If so, what restrictions would apply?
+If monetary limits apply, please specify.

-The provision of medical and educational goods and services (MEGS) in the form of donations, grants and benefits in kind to institutions, organisations or associations that are comprised of healthcare professionals and/or that provide healthcare or conduct research are only allowed where: the gift complies with the rules on MEGS for healthcare professionals (see question 4.4) or are made for the purpose of supporting research; they are documented and kept on record by the company; and they do not constitute an inducement to prescribe, supply, administer, recommend, buy or sell any medicine.
+The provision of medical and educational goods and services (MEGS) in the form of donations, grants and benefits in kind to institutions, organisations or associations that are comprised of healthcare professionals and/or that provide healthcare or conduct research are only allowed where they: comply with the rules on MEGS for healthcare professionals (see question 4.4, Clause 19 of the ABPI Code) or are made for the purpose of supporting research; they are documented and kept on record by the company; and they do not constitute an inducement to prescribe, supply, administer, recommend, buy or sell any medicine.

+Alternatively, the ABPI Code confirms that package deals, defined as commercial arrangements whereby the purchase of a particular medicine is linked to provision of certain associated benefits as part of the purchase price, are acceptable (supplementary information to Clause 18.1 of the Code).
+The Code specifically refers to apparatus for administration, the provision of training on its use or the services of a nurse to administer it as potential benefits which may be provided as a package deal.
+The transaction as a whole must be fair and reasonable and the associated benefits must be relevant to the medicine concerned.
 In addition, the Department of Health encourages "joint working" between the NHS and the pharmaceutical industry (e.g. through interaction with those responsible for delivering and administering healthcare) in ways compatible with the ABPI Code.
-Clause 18.5 of the ABPI Code addresses joint working in some detail.
-A formal written agreement must be in place for all working projects started on or after 1 May 2011 and an executive summary of the agreement must be made public before the arrangements are implemented.
+Clause 20 of the ABPI Code addresses joint working in some detail.
+A formal written agreement must be in place for all working projects, and an executive summary of the agreement must be made public before the arrangements are implemented.